9S: Appearances

-YoRHa launches a full-scale invasion.
-A logic virus attack, which is enabled by the glitch 9S previously discovered, corrupts every YoRHa unit except 2B and the restored 9S.
-2B and 9S are separated in the aftermath, and 2B is infected with the logic virus.
-A2 discovers 2B, who asks her to take her place.
-An ignorant 9S sees A2 mercy-killing 2B and swears revenge on her.
-Simultaneously, a tower created by the Machines rises from the land, separating the two before they can fight.
-An increasingly unbalanced 9S investigates the tower's resource-gathering platforms, fighting Machine remnants and learning the tower is designed to launch a missile at the Moon server.
-Devola and Popola sacrifice themselves to open the tower, with 9S and A2 both entering.
-During these events and their final confrontation, the two learn that YoRHa was designed to lose and perpetuate the myth of humanity, and that the Machine Network are using the war to further their evolution; each side has trapped the other in an eternal cycle of war.
-A2 further learns that 2B's real designation was "2E", an "executioner" unit assigned to repeatedly kill 9S whenever he discovers the truth about humanity, and that 9S was aware of this.
+Following the machine network's defeat, a virus corrupts YoRHa units.
+A2 kills a corrupted 2B to take her place in front of a shocked 9S.
+Shortly afterwards, a tower created by the machines rises from the land to attack the Moon server, resulting in 9S and A2 both going there.
+During these events and their final confrontation, the two learn that YoRHa was designed to lose and perpetuate the myth of humanity, and that the machine network are using the war to further their evolution; each side has trapped the other in an eternal cycle of war.
 9S—now insane and infected with the logic virus—challenges A2 to a fight, prompting the player to choose a character.
-Choosing A2 leads to A2 saving 9S and sacrificing herself to destroy the tower.
-Choosing 9S leads to both androids killing each other; in his final moments, he is offered the option of joining with the now-peaceful Machine Network, as the tower has changed its function to launch an ark containing their memories.
-Once both endings are unlocked, Pods 042 and 153 defy their orders to delete YoRHa's data.
-Despite the possibility that 2B, 9S and A2 will repeat events, the Pods have faith they will forge a new future for themselves.
+Choosing A2 leads to her saving 9S and sacrificing herself to destroy the tower.
+Choosing 9S leads to both androids killing each other.
+Once both endings are unlocked, Pods 042 and 153 defy their orders to delete YoRHa's data, despite the possibility that 2B, 9S and A2 will repeat events.

 A crossover with the mobile game SINoALICE (2017) depicted 9S and 2B as part of a story based around one of the game's boss characters, and PUBG: Battlegrounds (2017).
 He also reprises his Nier: Automata role in the anime series Nier: Automata Ver1.1a.
+The ending of the anime expands on the game, with both 9S and 2B restored to the world together, happily.
+Additionally, 9S has appeared in the Nier Reincarnation mobile phone role-playing game alongside 2B and A2.